 - 1. Why might local governments have regulations on the appearance of people's property? - 2.
+If Jim Ficken had asked for help from his neighbors before his grass grew too long, how might the situation have played out differently? - 3.
 Why fine people for tall grass?
 To deter homeowners from letting their grass grow too long?
 To punish homeowners for creating an eyesore with their lawns?
-To compensate the community for the nuisance of long grass? - 3.
-Without regard to being excessive, what enforcement mechanisms might be effective? - 4.
+To compensate the community for the nuisance of long grass? - 4.
+Should communities rely more on voluntary cooperation than fines when someone is struggling to maintain their property?
+Why or why not? - 5.
+Without regard to being excessive, what enforcement mechanisms might be effective? - 6.
 The Eight Amendment says excessive fines shall not be imposed.
-When does a fine become excessive? - 5.
-Why might a city want to raise revenue through fines rather than raising taxes? - 6.
-If people don't like their local government's regulations, why don't they just move? - 7.
+When does a fine become excessive? - 7.
+Why might a city want to raise revenue through fines rather than raising taxes? - 8.
+If people don't like their local government's regulations, why don't they just move? - 9.
 Should Jim Ficken have to pay a fine?
 If so, how large a fine should he have to pay?
 Is forcing him to sell his house to pay his fines appropriate?
-Excessive? - 8.
-Does it matter that Jim Ficken was a repeat offender? - 9.
+Excessive? - 10.
+Is it ever okay for the government to take someone's home because of unpaid fines?
+Why or why not? - 11.
+Does it matter that Jim Ficken was a repeat offender? - 12.
 In the video, there was a news clip about a church in North Carolina being fined \$100 a branch for excessive pruning.
 Is a fine of \$100 a branch excessive?
-Why / Why not? - 10.
-Why would there be regulations on the number of branches people could cut from their trees? - 11.
-If public interest law firms such as Institute for Justice didn't exist, how would regular people such as Jim Ficken or even us be able to fight back when our local governments impose excessive fines? - 12.
+Why / Why not? - 13.
+Why would there be regulations on the number of branches people could cut from their trees? - 14.
+If public interest law firms such as Institute for Justice didn't exist, how would regular people such as Jim Ficken or even us be able to fight back when our local governments impose excessive fines? - 15.
 What lessons can we get from this video?